 Just so you know, I’ve experienced excessive hair fall to the point where I had a patch of baldness on my scalp.
 They call it Alopecia.
-It started and keep on coming back whenever I give birth or stressed.
-Basically, the reasons of excessive hair fall I’ve discussed last week are based on my own experience.
+It started and keeps on coming back whenever I give birth or stressed.
+Basically, the reasons for the excessive hair fall I’ve discussed last week are based on my own experience.

-The tips that I’m going to share to you are the best ways I’ve used to regrow my hair and prevent hair fall.
+The tips that I’m going to share with you are the best ways I’ve used to regrow my hair and prevent hair fall.
 You can try it at your own discretion but I cannot assure if you’ll get the same results.
-Please be advised that whatever product I share here on this post are the products I really used and I’m not affiliated with them in any ways.
+Please be advised that whatever products I share here on this post are the products I really used and I’m not affiliated with them in anyway.

 Let’s start with how to prevent hair fall